 User groups in Document360 let you organize team members and apply consistent roles and permissions across multiple users at once.
-Instead of configuring access settings for each user individually, you can assign a project role and content role to a group and then associate users to it.
-This overview covers what user groups control and where to go for each task.
+Instead of configuring access settings for each user individually, you can assign a project role and a content role to a group, then associate users with the group.
+This overview covers which user groups control each task and where to go for each task.

 What user groups control